AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 ## Invalidate public content

 You can clear cached content immediately after a entity changes.
-Magento uses  `IdentityInterface` to link entities in the application with cached content and to know what cache to clear when an [entity](https://glossary.magento.com/entity) changes.
+The application uses `IdentityInterface` to link entities in the application with cached content and to know what cache to clear when an [entity](https://glossary.magento.com/entity) changes.

-This section shows you how to tell Magento what cache to clear when you change an entity.
+This section shows you how to tell the application what cache to clear when you change an entity.

 First, your entity [module](https://glossary.magento.com/module) must implement [`Magento/Framework/DataObject/IdentityInterface`](https://github.com/magento/magento2/blob/2.4/lib/internal/Magento/Framework/DataObject/IdentityInterface.php) as follows: